 Puerto de la Cruz

 The oldest resort on the north coast has in recent years been reinvigorated with cars being banned from a section of Puerto de la Cruz leaving a wide pedestrian promenade.
 The 17th-century church of Nuestra Senora de la Pena de Francia and other old buildings give the town charm and individuality, while nearby volcanic Mount Teide ensures Puerto de la Cruz has spectacular views.
 The town is also home to the hugely popular Loro Parque wildlife center.

 The attractive coastal town of Garachico features volcanic rock pools of differing depths that were formed in 1706 by lava that swamped the town.
 An open-air saltwater swimming pool can be found next to the rock pools, while the seafront features a museum and some charming restaurants.

 A smart coastal resort on the northwest coast, Los Gigantes was named after the Acantilados de la Gigantes, the towering cliffs that overshadow the town.
 Seafood restaurants and cafés line the town’s marina and boat trips to see whales and dolphins can be taken from the harbor.
 There’s also a black sand beach and the Los Gigantes Lido, a series of saltwater pools with sun terraces perfect for an afternoon of relaxation.

-With a beautiful historic centre, cobbled streets, unique architecture and a traditional Canarian atmosphere, La Orotava on Tenerife’s north coast is a hidden gem.
-There are three volcanic beaches, a botanical garden and hiking to be had in the Orotava Mountains.
+With a beautiful historic center, cobbled streets, unique architecture, and a traditional Canarian atmosphere, La Orotava on Tenerife’s north coast is a hidden gem.
+There are three volcanic beaches, a botanical garden, and hiking to be had in the Orotava Mountains.